 – What testing methods are needed for speech and audio enhancement devices and what are the limits for the different quality determining parameters identified?

-– What are the consequences on the speech quality of the combination of speech processing devices implemented in hands-free terminals?
-What characteristics and limits can apply for these combinations?
+– What are the consequences on the speech quality of speech processing implemented in hands-free terminals and new types of conferencing devices, e.g. Smart Home?
+What characteristics and limits can apply?

 – What characteristics and limits can apply other speech processing techniques such as speech recognition systems?